 No mitigating circumstances were found and Goering was sentenced to death by hanging.
 On 15-11-1946, two hours before his execution was due to take place, Goering committed suicide in his Nuremberg cell,

-taking a capsule of poison that he had succeeded in the change of his pistol with the American guard, Ned Putzell.
+taking a capsule of poison that he had possible succeeded in the change of his pistol with the American guard, Ned Putzell.
 Edwin “Ned” Putzell, the former Naples mayor whose boundless enthusiasm and dedication to the city and Collier County community marked a colourful career and an intriguing life, died late Tuesday, age 90, on 25-12-2003 at Naples Community Hospital after a brief illness.
-Before his death clergyman Captain Henry Gerecke
+However, the claim of SS Obergruppenführer Bach-Zelewski

 sat with each of the condemned men in his charge and asked them to join him in a prayer he had written.
 Goering wasn’t leaving his cell, he argued again for a firing squad and finally told Gerecke he couldn’t say “Jesus, save me”.
 When the prison lights went down, Goering broke the glass vial of potassium cyanide he had hidden and cracked it between his teeth, He began gurgling and frothing at the mouth and died quickly.
 Among his possessions was a silk dress, a silk robe folded under his pillow, two pairs of silk stocks and silk underwear.
 He also had a pair of U.S. made sunglasses, a shoeshine rag, a deck of playing cards, cigarette papers, Velvet tobacco, Durham tobacco, books and magazines.
 Following his death, Gerecke visited Goering’s wife, Emmy in her little house north of Nuremberg.
 Frau Goering, he said “I want to tell you that the act your husband committed is not a suicide in the eyes of God” Gerecke died age 68, in 1961.

 ll Nuremberg condemned and hanged by the U.S hangman John Woods

 , Julius Streicher

-), Joachim von Ribbentrop (see Ribbentrop
+, Joachim von Ribbentrop

-), Wilhelm Keitel (see Keitel
+, Wilhelm Keitel

-), Alfred Jodl (see Jodl
+, Alfred Jodl

-), Arthur Seys Inquart (see Seyss Inquart
+, Arthur Seyss Inquart

-), Fritz Sauckel (see Sauckel
+, Fritz Sauckel

-), Ernst Kaltenbrunner (see Kaltenbrunner
+, Ernst Kaltenbrunner

-) and Hans Frank (see Frank
+and Hans Frank

 , were secretly in coffins transferred in Army trucks to the Ostfriedhof, Eastern Cemetery of Munich, on 16-10-1946 and cremated.
 The coffins had faked names and they gave Streicher’s coffin ironical a Jewisch name.
 The same night four Generals, an American, an Englishman, a Frenchman and a Russian were secretly driven straight to the closest bridge, the Reichenbachbrücke over the river Isar and they scattered the ashes downstream.